George W. Bush: Interrogation policies

 On March 8, 2008, Bush vetoed H.R.
 2082, a bill that would have expanded congressional oversight over the intelligence community and banned the use of waterboarding as well as other forms of interrogation not permitted under the United States Army Field Manual on Human Intelligence Collector Operations, saying that "the bill Congress sent me would take away one of the most valuable tools in the War on Terror".
 In April 2009, the ACLU sued and won release of the secret memos that had authorized the Bush administration's interrogation tactics.
-One memo detailed specific interrogation tactics including a footnote that described waterboarding as torture as well as that the form of waterboarding used by the CIA was far more intense than authorized by the Justice Department.
+One memo detailed specific interrogation tactics including a footnote that described waterboarding as torture and stated that the form of waterboarding used by the CIA was far more intense than authorized by the Justice Department.

 North Korea condemnation

 Bush publicly condemned Kim Jong-il of North Korea and identified North Korea as one of three states in an "axis of evil".
 He said that "the United States of America will not permit the world's most dangerous regimes to threaten us with the world's most destructive weapons."
 Within months, "both countries had walked away from their respective commitments under the U.S.–DPRK Agreed Framework of October 1994."
 North Korea's October 9, 2006, detonation of a nuclear device further complicated Bush's foreign policy, which centered for both terms of his presidency on "[preventing] the terrorists and regimes who seek chemical, biological, or nuclear weapons from threatening the United States and the world".
 Bush condemned North Korea's position, reaffirmed his commitment to "a nuclear-free Korean Peninsula", and said that "transfer of nuclear weapons or material by North Korea to states or non-state entities would be considered a grave threat to the United States", for which North Korea would be held accountable.
 On May 7, 2007, North Korea agreed to shut down its nuclear reactors immediately pending the release of frozen funds held in a foreign bank account.
 This was a result of a series of three-way talks initiated by the United States and including China.
 On September 2, 2007, North Korea agreed to disclose and dismantle all its nuclear programs by the end of 2007.
 By May 2009, North Korea had restarted its nuclear program and threatened to attack South Korea.

 On June 22, 2010, Bush said: "While South Korea prospers, the people of North Korea have suffered profoundly," adding that communism had resulted in dire poverty, mass starvation, and brutal suppression.
 "In recent years," he went on to say, "the suffering has been compounded by the leader who wasted North Korea's precious few resources on personal luxuries and nuclear weapons programs."